qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 Conditional formatting of Table Cells
 =====================================

-You can enable the :index:`conditional formatting` panel clicking on
+You can enable the conditional formatting panel clicking on
 |conditionalFormatting| at the top right of the attributes window in table
 view (not available in form view).